Definition of Hazard Identification

 - A hazard report online or physically (paper); or

-- Other hazard reporting method, such as an excel spreadsheet.
+- Other hazard reporting methods, such as an Excel spreadsheet.

 All three stages described above are essential for effective hazard identification.